mLamneck/SDDS/readme.md

 We use the serial console to trigger/control features.
 On ESP based boards it's possible to use the smartphone as well.

 ## Coding the example
+If you like to have a look at the final implementation jump to the [Testing the Example](#testing-the-example) section right away.

-Let's start by defining the datastructure for our example.
+Otherwise let's start by defining the datastructure for our example.
 We need the following.
 | Name           	| Possible Values  	|
 |:-------------		|:-----			|
 | ledSwitch 	  	| ON,OFF 		|
 | blinkSwitch 	  	| ON,OFF 		|
 | onTime/offTime  	| 100-10000 		|

-Let's code it right away:
 ### Defining the structure
 ```C++
 #include "uTypedef.h"